Search for long-lived particles using displaced vertices with low-momentum tracks in proton-proton collisions at

 When \dm is less than approximately 25\GeV, \ctau becomes sufficiently long to lead to the production of displaced vertices.
 By requiring one or more displaced vertices, the analysis is sensitive to the scenarios in which the top squarks are long-lived.

 The bino-wino NLSP model predicts a nearly mass-degenerate wino-like chargino \PSGcpmDo and a neutralino \PSGczDt as the NLSPs.
-In this scenario, the \PSGcpmDo decays promptly to a \PWpm~boson and a \PSGczDo via a dimension-five operator.
+In this scenario, the \PSGcpmDo decays promptly to a \PWpm~boson and a \PSGczDo, since the decay happens via a dimension-five operator.
 When the \dm between the NLSP and LSP is less than the \PZ~boson mass, the \PSGczDt predominantly decays through an off-shell \PZ~or \PH~boson, producing a pair of fermions and a \PSGczDo.
 Both decay channels are suppressed because of the large higgsino mass parameter, rendering the \PSGczDt long-lived.
 In this search, only \PSGczDt decays mediated by the \PZ~boson are considered.
+Pair production of \PSGczDt is not considered, since in the pure wino scenario, neutralinos do not couple to the SM \PZ~boson at tree level~\cite{Djouadi:2001kba}.
+This suppresses the neutral current production mechanism for \PSGczDt pairs.
 For the statistical interpretation, the masses of \PSGcpmDo and \PSGczDt, the \dm between the NLSP and LSP, and the \ctau of the \PSGczDt are all treated as free parameters.
 Previous searches by the ATLAS and CMS Collaborations~\cite{ATLAS:2024qxh,CMS:2024gyw} have explored this model.
 However, by exploiting displaced signatures, the present search can probe previously inaccessible regions of the parameter space.

 The paper is organized as follows.
 Section~\ref{sec:detector} provides an overview of the CMS detector.
 Section~\ref{sec:datasets} describes the data, simulation, and event selections used in this search.
 The vertex reconstruction and selection are discussed in Section~\ref{sec:vtxreco}.
 Section~\ref{sec:bkgest} presents the definitions of the signal regions (SRs) and the background estimation procedure.
 Section~\ref{sec:syst} reviews the systematic uncertainties associated with the signal efficiency and the background estimate.
 The results and statistical interpretation are discussed in Section~\ref{sec:results}.
 Finally, Section~\ref{sec:summary} summarizes the paper.
 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.